 The shaved almonds and grated coconut just take this cake over the top.
 Texture upon texture, smooth, moist crumbly cake meets crunch and crispiness of the topping.
 The syrup has just melted into the cake and you can see this wonderful sheen coming through.

 The first bites and we feel the moistness of this cake.
 The orange blossom syrup is nice and subtle, and I don’t know about you but anything citrus always lightens my mood.
 It just seems to wrap itself around you and lifts you up.
 The wonderful flavour of corn comes through from the cornmeal and, with the semolina, remains the star of the show.
 The crust of the cake offers a nice caramelization and crunch which adds to the overall texture of the cake.
-The almonds and coconut keep the taste buds alive and their flavour are like backup singers to a band.
+The almonds and coconut keep the taste buds alive and their flavours are like backup singers to a band.

-I really enjoyed making this Semolina Cakes Soaked in Orange Blossom Syrup.
+I really enjoyed making this Semolina Cake Soaked in Orange Blossom Syrup.
 If you love culture and have a passion for Middle Eastern Cuisine, then I highly recommend you try this one.
 It will be a hit and you will see it vanish before your eyes in no time.
 I hope you enjoy it as much as we have from our kitchen here at Sugarlovespices.

 Song of the day: Never Have Time by The Royal Foundry.Print